-Handling Tampered ARTWORK.
-The producer (the static java compiler like javac, which can have a static analyzer component, or a static analyzer like Soot [55]), will take a Java application as input and emit the ARTwork generated by the static analyzer, along with the bytecode.
-In case the consumer deduces that the input ARTwork is tampered with (and hence unsafe to use, see Sections 3.3 and 3.6) then there are two possible paths it can take: (i) it can throw an error and abort the JIT compilation or analysis being performed by the consumer, or (ii) give a warning, discard all the regenerated points-to analysis results and continue the JIT compilation or analysis like it would in the absence of our technique.
-For simplicity, we stick to the option (ii).
-One can also envisage some more strategies between the two paths; such an exploration is beyond the scope of our current manuscript, and we leave it as an interesting future work.
-Note that a consumer may deduce the ARTwork to be tampered because of an actual tampered ARTwork, or the consumer using a points-to analysis whose flow functions do not "match" that of the producer.
-Artwork may also be conservatively tampered in a way that it now encodes overly imprecise results.
+Handling Tampered ARTWORk.
+For simplicity, we assume that if a consumer deduces that the input ARTWORK is tampered with (and unsafe to use, see Sections 3.3), discards all the regenerated points-to analysis results and continues the JIT compilation or analysis like it would, in the absence of our technique.
+Such a deduction could be because of tampered ARTWORK, or the consumer using a points-to analysis whose flow functions do not "match" that of the producer.
+ARTWORK may also be conservatively tampered in a way that it now encodes overly imprecise results.
 As discussed in Section 3.3, ART will admit such results, as they are still sound.
 A consumer may decide to use some heuristics to ignore such possible highly imprecise results.
-For example, one such heuristic can be a tunable parameter that sets a "usability threshold", in the form of the size of any points-to set, or an upper limit on the maximum size of the encoded ARTwork.
+For example, one such heuristic can be a tunable parameter that sets a "usability threshold", in the form of the size of any points-to set, or an upper limit on the maximum size of the encoded ARTWORK.
 We leave the exploration of such heuristics as a future work.

-No ARTwork transmitted to the consumer.
-A consumer (JIT compiler) capable of using ARTwork may get a program, without any ARTwork accompanying it.
-In such a scenario, the consumer can easily recognize the complete absence of ARTwork and not attempt the regeneration process at all.
+No ARTWork transmitted to the consumer.
+A consumer (JIT compiler) capable of using ARTWork may get a program, without any ARTWork accompanying it.
+In such a scenario, the consumer can easily recognize the complete absence of ARTWork and not attempt the regeneration process at all.
 Instead, the consumer continues as it would in the absence of our technique.